passport/www.passportjs.org/docs/configure.md

 ```

 If an error occurs, such as the database not being available, the callback is
-called with an error, in conventional Node.js style:
+called with an error, in idiomatic Node.js style:

 ```javascript
 return cb(err);